-Principal Investigators: Mory Gharib and Soon-Jo Chung
+Principal Investigators: Soon-Jo Chung and Mory Gharib

 Recent advances in autonomous car and drone technologies and electric airplane fans are turning a century- old dream of flying cars into reality, with many existing projects.
 Our vision is to lay the groundwork for realizing fully-autonomous VTOL flying ambulances.
 The same technology can be used to realize next-generation Mars helicopters for scientific sample collection, electric flying cars or package-delivery drones that are aimed at short-distance travel from one location to another.
 Society will immensely benefit from the improved mobility and efficiency of the proposed flying ambulances and autonomous air transportation systems deployed in congested cities, as road congestion is poised to become one of the most important societal challenges.